yarensila/ai-study-assistant/README.md

 # AI Study Assistant

+Developed as part of the Future Talent Program AI-supported application development module using Cursor.
 A simple web application for student study support, built with a Node.js + Express backend and a minimal HTML/CSS/JavaScript frontend.

 ## Features